MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/GRAMMARS.md

 A comment of the following form within the grammar also helps:

-1. /* This is a MontiCore stable grammar. */
+1. `/* This is a MontiCore stable grammar.
+    * Adaptations -- if any -- are conservative. */`
-2. /* Beta-version: This is intended to become a MontiCore stable grammar. */
+2. `/* Beta-version: This is intended to become a MontiCore stable grammar. */`
-2. /* Alpha-version: This is intended to become a MontiCore stable grammar. */ (but sometimes also omitted)
+2. `/* Alpha-version: This is intended to become a MontiCore stable grammar. */` (but sometimes also omitted)

 ## General: List of Grammars in package de.monticore